Mathews-Tom/sage-dev/README.md

 # Install for Claude Code with Python
 ./sage-setup.sh claude-code python

-# Install for Cline with TypeScript
+# Install for Opencode with TypeScript
-./sage-setup.sh cline typescript
+./sage-setup.sh opencode typescript

 # Install for all detected agents
 ./sage-setup.sh all python